marcinbogdanski/ai-agent/README.md

 aiagent --exec "Generate a README skeleton for my project"

 # Slash commands (type these inside REPL or pass via --exec)
-/memory Remember to refactor fs.write to be atomic /commit "checkpoint before adding MCP"
 /clear   # starts a new conversation & rotates log file /quit
 ```